 Oriental Medicine Careers

+Acupuncture and oriental medicine are being recognized as effective treatments for a variety of conditions.
 Oriental medicine practitioners enjoy the full range of career opportunities available to acupuncturists.
 Additionally, those with an MSOM degree are able to prescribe traditional herbal medicine to their patients.
 This broader scope of practice gives the practitioner maximum flexibility in their career options.